elyra-ai/canvas/docs/pages/03-common-canvas.md

 # Getting started with Common Canvas

 ## Common Canvas React Object
-   Common-canvas is a react component that can be used in your react application to display a fully-functional canvas user interface.
+   Common Canvas is a react component that can be used in your react application to display a fully-functional canvas user interface.
 The `<CommonCanvas>` component is displayed in a `<div>` provided by your application.
 Here's some sample code to show the [minimum code](https://github.com/elyra-ai/canvas/blob/master/canvas_modules/harness/src/client/app-tiny.js) needed to get a working canvas.

 ```
 import React from "react";